Stochastic first-order methods for average-reward Markov decision processes: Actor: Stochastic policy mirror descent for AMDPs

-which completes the proof. \end{proof} In view of lemma~\ref{lemma:gradient}, the optimality condition of Problem~\ref{def_problem} suggests us to solve the following variational inequality
+where $\nabla h^{\pi}(s,\cdot)$ denotes the gradient of $h^\pi(s)$ w.r.t. policy $\pi$. \end{lemma} In view of lemma~\ref{lemma:gradient}, the optimality condition of \eqref{def_problem} suggests us to solve the following VI

-This variational inequality can be solved efficiently since it satisfies certain generalized monotonicity condition \citep{FacPang03,dang2015convergence,kotsalis2020simple1}, thanks to the following performance difference lemma (generalized from \cite{zhang2021policy}). \begin{lemma}[Performance difference lemma] Given any two feasible policies $\pi$ and $\pi'$, we have
+This VI can be solved efficiently since it satisfies certain generalized monotonicity condition \citep{FacPang03,dang2015convergence,kotsalis2020simple1}, thanks to the following performance difference lemma (generalized from \cite{kakade2002approximately, zhang2021policy}). \begin{lemma}[Performance difference lemma] Given any two policies $\pi$ and $\pi'$, we have